-In the spring of each year, the ICOM Director of Campus Security submits a request to the Meridian Police Department to provide statistics for the preceding calendar year for any Clery-reportable crimes which occurred within the ICOM campus geography area.
+In the spring of each year, the ICOM Director of Campus Security submits a written request to the Meridian Police Department to provide statistics for the preceding calendar year for any Clery-reportable crimes which occurred within the ICOM campus geography area.
 This includes public property adjacent to the campus, as well as areas of ISU-Meridian that are utilized by ICOM students.
-The statistics used for the Annual Security Report are taken from these records, from Clery-reportable crimes reported by ICOM Campus Security Officers or by other ICOM Campus Security Authorities (CSAs), and from the ICOM Campus Security Daily Crime Log, regardless if the crimes were subsequently reported to law enforcement.
+The statistics used for the Annual Security Report are taken from these records, from Clery-reportable crimes reported by ICOM Campus Security Officers or by other ICOM Campus Security Authorities (CSAs), and from the ICOM Campus Security Daily Crime Log, regardless of if the crimes were subsequently reported to law enforcement.
+For statistical purposes, crime statistics reported to any of these sources are recorded in the calendar year the crime was reported.